MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 There are other exclusions as well.
 For example, macOS MDM process can replace Microsoft's Defender's managed configuration files.

-There are situations when a global administrator needs to restart Defender on all or some managed machines.
+There are situations when a Global Administrator needs to restart Defender on all or some managed machines.
 Typically it's done by creating and running a JAMF's policy that runs a script on remote machines (or similar operations for other MDM vendors.)

 In order to avoid marking those policy-initiated operations, Microsoft Defender detects those MDM policy processes for JAMF and Intune,